 Create some light-hearted competition

 Even during the holidays, we all know that if a quick board game gets placed on the table, or a basketball gets brought into the mix, it’s game on with our cousins or siblings!
-There are ways to incorporate tradition into a little virtual holiday contest, even if you can’t participate side by side.
+There are ways to incorporate tradition into little virtual holiday games, even if you can’t participate side by side.

 Gingerbread houses have been a symbol of the Christmas tradition since 16th century Germany and are fun for parties of all ages.
-Have everyone at the virtual party pick up a gingerbread house kit prior to celebrating (bonus points if everyone makes their house pieces on their own!)
+Have everyone at the virtual holiday party pick up a gingerbread house kit prior to celebrating (bonus points if everyone makes their house pieces on their own!)
 When the party comes around, have everyone create their homes.
 Designate one non-builder as a judge, and once a winner is selected, everyone gets to enjoy their delicious handmade treat!

 The meal at Kwanzaa, called a Karamu Ya Imani, or A Feast of Faith, is held on December 31, and originally families spent the night enjoying traditional African cuisine.
 A fun way to prepare for this gathering with the whole family is to have everyone pick a name of a family member out of a hat.
 You must create a name card for the member who you are given, without writing their name, only using symbols that remind you of them.
 On the night of the feast, everyone has to guess who your name card was for.
 If the group guesses it right, you win!

 Across a multitude of cultures, giving back to your community is heavily embraced.
 Whether working with your local food bank or donating new clothes to give to a nearby shelter, it is important that we help our neighbors wherever and whenever we can.